 A thorough exam may also include X-rays or magnetic resonance imaging (MRI).
 An X-ray can provide details of the bones in the spine, but not the nerves and discs.
 However, an X-ray can tell a doctor how much narrowing has occurred between the vertebrae and whether bone spurs have developed.

 An MRI is often more helpful at diagnosing a pinched nerve.
 That’s because an MRI can reveal the health of nerves and discs.
 An MRI is painless and doesn’t use radiation.

-For pain concentrated in the shoulder, an X-ray may be performed of the joint to look for signs of arthritis or injuries to the bones.
-An MRI or ultrasound (another non-invasive imaging test) can show the soft tissue in the shoulder and can determine whether the pain is being caused by injured ligaments or tendons.
+For pain concentrated in the shoulder, an X-ray of the joint may be performed to look for signs of arthritis or injuries to the bones.
+An MRI or ultrasound (another noninvasive imaging test) can show the soft tissue in the shoulder and can determine whether the pain is being caused by injured ligaments or tendons.

 If the source of your shoulder pain is a pinched nerve, your doctor may recommend physical therapy to improve strength and flexibility in your neck and shoulder.
 However, you may also be advised to limit the movement of your neck.
 That may be done with traction or a soft collar worn around the neck for short periods of time.

 Other treatments may include anti-inflammatory pain relievers or injections of steroids in the area of the affected nerve.
 Steroid injections can reduce pain and swelling.
 If the problem is severe enough, surgery may be an option to remove the bone spur pinching the nerve.